HelgeSverre/Domain-Availability/README.md

 Created to be fast and easy to use, modify and redistribute as you wish, credit me if appropriate.

-## How to install
-1. Download DomainAvailability.php
-2. Place it in your project folder (I prefer to put it in /lib).
-3. include it in your PHP file, look at example.php or the code below.

-## Usage:
+## Install with Composer:

-### Composer Install:
 ```
 composer create-project -s dev cwd/domain-availability
 ```

+## Install manually

+1. Download the AvailabilityService.php file and place it "somewhere" in your project folder.
+2. Include it in your PHP file.
+3. Done.

+## Usage:

 ```php
 <?php